 The facts: The flu shot protects against H1N1, H3N2 and influenza B, but the vaccine only covers about 70 to 80 percent of the flu viruses that exist in a given season.
 That said, it's better to be safer than sorry, so go ahead and get it.
 If flu season is like a round of Russian Roulette, getting the shot is like taking 4 bullets out of the chamber.
 And it could hardly be easier, given that many pharmacies dole out the vaccination for free.

-The facts: Some people swear by superdosing with this stuff, but there’s very little scientific evidence to support their efficacy.
+The facts: Some people swear by superdosing with this stuff, but there's very little scientific evidence to support their efficacy.
 According to the Mayo Clinic, neither vitamin C nor echinacea will prevent the average person from catching a cold or flu.
 Researchers do cautiously refer to some studies that show taking either before the onset of symptoms may shorten their duration.
-And did you know certain foods have medicinal properties?
-Add these 20 Amazing Healing Foods to your shopping list.
+While you're at it, read why 9 In 10 Americans Are Deficient in Vitamin C.